skafdasschaf/lilypond-tools/README.md

 ### Document structure

 - `\eesTitlePage`: Print the default title and copyright page.
 - `\eesCriticalReport{<table rows>}`: Print the critical report (abbreviations, sources, and commentary) and the changelog.
-The single argument may contain rows for the table of emendations (four columns if `movcol` is true, otherwise three columns).
+The single argument may contain rows for the table of emendations, which comprises three columns if `tocstyle=none`, and four columns otherwise.
 If `toe` is false, the argument is ignored.
 - `\eesCommentaryIntro`: Print the default introduction of the commentary section (automatically invoked by `\eesCriticalReport`).
 - `\eesToc{<contents>}`: Print the table of contents.
 If the `tocstyle` option equals `ref` or `ref-genre`, the value of the argument is printed under the headline *Contents* and allows to format the TOC manually (see below).
 - `\eesScore`: Print the included score.